-Ilana has been a physical therapist since 1986.
-She graduated from the Medical College of Georgia (now Regents College) in 1986 with a BS in Physical Therapy.
-During her early career years she worked in a variety of facilities including Crawford Long Hospital (now Emory Hospital) and Shepherd Spinal Center (now Shepherd Center).
-While raising children she expanded her career and worked as a writer and catalog director for Abilitations, a catalog for children with special needs, developing products and educating parents, teachers and other therapists.
-Having worked with many expert PTs, OTs, SLPs, classroom teachers and physical education teachers, she developed a love for combining play, movement and education into her practice and expanding her practice into the classroom.
-She has a passion for biomechanics and teaching kids how to move.
+Ilana, aka, the Idea Therapist, has been a physical therapist since 1986.
+She graduated from the Medical College of Georgia in 1986 with a BS in Physical Therapy.
+During her early career years, she worked in a variety of facilities including Crawford Long Hospital (now Emory Hospital) and Shepherd Spinal Center (now Shepherd Center).
+While raising children she expanded her career and worked as a writer, catalog director, and product developer for two special needs product companies while educating parents, teachers and other therapists from home.
+Ilana has a passion for combining play, movement, and education into her practice.
+She enjoys biomechanics and teaching children (and their parents:) how to move.
 She brings fun and play into her practice using unique toys and sensory-motor tools.
-Ilana is currently a physical therapist here at Atlanta Physical Therapy Associates and also a contract employee at Fun and Function where she blogs, develops product for children and creates product videos for using therapy equipment and tools.
-When not working Ilana can be found tap dancing, writing on her blog: Married To a Yid, hiking, biking or talking to her miniature dachshund, Cloe.
-She is the mother of 4 great people and thankful for every day.
+And, you might just find her on a swing herself.
+She loves to hike, write (is a published author and blogger) and spend time with her family.
+She is grateful to Atlanta Children’s Therapy Associates and all that they do for the community.
+“Every Individual Has the Right To Function at Their Highest Potential.”

 Lisa Rosenfield, M.Ed., CCC-SLP